FlixTrain: Other countries

 Further expansion of FlixTrain's operating area into various other countries has been mooted.
 In 2019, the company applied for track access in both Sweden and France in anticipation of the upcoming liberalisation of the European railway network during the following year.
 During the late 2010s, plans for expanding into the French market were reportedly set in motion, with an anticipated launch date for services during either 2020 or 2021; these ambitions were indefinitely postponed in April 2020.
 The company claimed this was due to the high cost of securing paths in France in comparison to other European markets.

 In 2023, FlixTrain applied to run international services between Germany and the Dutch cities of Arnhem, Utrecht, Amsterdam and The Hague to Rotterdam.

+FlixTrain also planned to run twice a day between Berlin and Warsaw starting December 2025, however, due to multiple planned closures in 2026 and unknown later plans of those on the line between Frankfurt and Berlin, it was decided to suspend this connection indefinitely.

 Rolling stock

 FlixTrain does not usually own the rolling stock that it operates.
 Instead, the company decided to lease these assets from other companies.
 Early FlixTrain rolling stock was sourced from the BahnTouristikExpress (BTE); this business relationship came to an end in early 2020.
 Another provider of rolling stock to the company has been Talbot Services, based in Aachen.
 FlixTrain has reportedly arranged for its trains to be powered exclusively by green electricity.

 FlixTrain has primarily opted for carriages of refurbished locomotive-hauled UIC-standard passenger coaches hauled by 3rd generation Siemens EuroSprinter and Siemens Vectron locomotives.
 During 2020, FlixTrain entered into a co-operative agreement with the European railway leasing company Railpool; according to the two companies, all of the leased coaches are equipped with new seats and have amenities such as modernized toilets, power sockets at each seat, Wi-Fi technology, and onboard entertainment systems.

 During February 2022, the Russian manufacturer Transmashholding (TMH) was reportedly in discussions with FlixTrain for the supply of 65 sets of coaches capable of speeds of up to 230km/h; the proposed deal, valued at €1 billion, was set to rely upon external financiers to buy the rolling stock and then lease it to FlixTrain.
 The 2022 Russian invasion of Ukraine made the proposed deal unfeasible and led the company to investigate alternative options.